 Indiana

-State law specifies that there isn’t an Indiana sales tax on gold if the purchase qualifies for an IRA per IRS rules.
+No sales tax on gold that qualifies for an IRA under IRS rules.
 U.S. legal tender coins are also exempt.
+Collectible coins or bullion outside these definitions may still be taxable.

 Iowa

-There is no Iowa sales tax on precious metals.
-The state also doesn’t have capital gains tax on these investments per House File 659.
+No state sales tax on precious metals.
+Iowa also eliminated capital gains tax on these investments under House File 659.

 Kansas